 - And we will present Hell, on that day, to the disbelievers in an open view (18:100).
 They are the ones whose eyes were veiled from My reminder and were unable to hear (18:101).
 Did those who disbelieve think that they can take My servants as protectors beside Me?
 We have prepared for the disbelievers Hell as a dwelling place (18:102).

 - Say, “Shall we inform you of the greatest losers by their works?
 (18:103).Those who have lost their efforts in the life of the world, while they think that they are doing good deed.”
 (18:104).
 These are the ones who disbelieved in the revelations of their Lord and His meeting.
 Therefore, their works were in vain, and we will not give them any weight on the day of judgment (18:105).
 That is their recompense is Hell, for that they have disbelieved and have taken My revelations and My messengers by mockery (18:106).

 - Indeed, those who have believed and have done the righteous deeds, has been for them Gardens of Firdous as a dwelling place (18:107), will be abiding therein forever; they will not intend any move from it (108).

-- Say, “If the ocean had been ink for my Lord’s words, the ocean certainly ran out before that my Lord’s words had run out, even if we brought of like it as ink supplement.”
+- Say, “If the ocean had been ink for my Lord’s words, surely, the ocean would have run out before that my Lord’s words would run out, even if we had brought with like of it as (ink) supplement.”
 (18:109).
 Say, “I am only a human being like yourselves, it is inspired to me that your god is One god.
 So whoever has been hoping of meeting his Lord, then he should do deed as righteous and he does not associate anyone in worship of his Lord.”
 (18:110).